 Please be aware that all of these recommended modes of communication can be unreliable and at times you will be unable to make contact with anyone.
-If you are having difficulty receiving a signal it may be possible to get to higher ground to improve signal strength.
-This can be very time consuming and in some cases dangerous, please use caution.
-As always with technology, be aware of the weaknesses of your system.
+If you are having difficulty receiving a signal, it may be possible to improve signal strength by getting to higher ground.
+This can be very time consuming and in some cases dangerous; please use caution.
+As always with technology, ensure you know how to use your device and be aware of the weaknesses of your system.